 You have no items in your cart.

-Dewis painted with his heart as much as his brush.
+Dewis painted with his heart as much as with his brushes.

 Post-Impressionist painter Louis Dewis (1872–1946) was born in Belgium but lived the last 60 years of his life in France.

-Louis Dewis was the pseudonym for Isidore Louis Dewachter, who went by “Louis.”
-He was born in Leuze, Belgium, the son of Isidore Louis Dewachter (who used his first name) and Eloise Desmaret Dewachter.
-Although the name “Dewachter” may have Flemish roots, Louis always considered himself a Walloon.
+Louis Dewis (pronounced lew-WEE dew-EES) was the pseudonym for Isidore Louis DeWachter, who went by “Louis.”
+He was born in Leuze, Belgium, the son of Isidore Louis DeWachter (who used his first name) and Eloise Desmaret DeWachter.
+Although the name “DeWachter” has Flemish roots, Louis always considered himself a Walloon.

 Young Louis’ love of art could not be deterred.
 It could, however, be overwhelmed by business and family responsibilities.

-As the eldest son, Louis was expected to take over the family business, the chain of clothing stores called Maisons Dewachter.
+As the eldest son, Louis was expected to take over the family business.
 This was a duty that his father would not allow him to shirk.
-Dewis would come to manage 15 of the 20+ Maisons Dewachter in cities across France and Belgium.
+Dewis would come to manage 13 of the Maisons Dewachter by the 1910s.
+Overall, the chain had “branches” in more than 20 cities and towns across France and Belgium, some localities having multiple stores.

-Dewis began to focus on his painting about 1916.
+He began to focus on his painting about 1916 and it was at that time that he adopted the nom d’artiste Dewis.
 In the summer of that year, Dewis staged what was probably his first exhibition in Bordeaux, news of which reached across the trenches that divided France in the midst of World War I – to his native Belgium.
 Le Vingtième Siècle (The Twentieth Century) was clandestinely publishing a one-page edition in German-occupied Brussels.
-The paper somehow obtained a review of Dewis’ exhibition.
+The paper somehow obtained a review of Dewis’s exhibition.
 It expressed sentiments that critics would echo for the next thirty years:

 The Twentieth Century (Brussels), 1916

-For the next 20 years, until the onset of the Second World War, Dewis’ landscapes were shown regularly at exhibitions across Western Europe and North Africa.
+For the next 20 years, until the onset of the Second World War, Dewis’s landscapes were shown regularly at exhibitions across Western Europe and North Africa.
+His work attracted favorable reviews in the international press and the highest decorations from the governments of three countries.

 Modern Review of the Arts and Life (Paris), 1921